stsewd/stsewd.github.io/posts/devsucodejam-2019.rst

    if you have any questions about one of them let me know, maybe I'll do another post explaining those solutions.

-Some final words, I encourage you keep solving problems in platforms like hackerrank_ and hackerearth_.
+Some final words, I encourage **you** to keep solving problems in platforms like hackerrank_ and hackerearth_.
 You'll realize how using a different algorithm or data structure will make your programs faster, how some small optimizations can make a big difference when handling large amounts of data, start thinking outside the box when solving real-life problems,